FadekemiAkinduyile/BI-Dashboards/README.md

 **Acknowledgments:**

-This project used in this project was obtained from https://ourworldindata.org/covid-deaths.
+This data used in this project was obtained from https://ourworldindata.org/covid-deaths.

 The knowledge applied was learned from Alex The Analyst's tutorial.